frostming/legit/README.rst

     Get a nice pretty list of available branches.

 ``sync [<branch>]``
-    Syncronizes the given branch.
+    Synchronizes the given branch.
 Defaults to current branch.
     Stash, Fetch, Auto-Merge/Rebase, Push, and Unstash.
     You can only sync published branches.